BS in Environmental Science

 The Bachelor of Science degree in Environmental Science draws upon courses from biology, chemistry, Earth science, physics, and environmental engineering.
 Students must be aware of the complexity of environmental problems, yet have a rigorous background to address specific aspects of those problems.
 To ensure that graduates are competitive in the marketplace for diverse environmentally oriented careers, Environmental Science students take classes in all of the disciplines listed above.
 They additionally select a specialization in biology, chemistry, geology, hydrology, or instrumentation and measurements.
 Each option is sufficiently in‐depth to allow students to continue their education in a traditional graduate program within that discipline, should they choose.

 An advisory committee, composed of faculty from the specific disciplines, is convened to help students plan their programs.
+See the Environmental Science page for more details.

 BS in Earth Science Core Curriculum